Canada: Foreign Investment Review

 In the context of a national security review, the GIC ‘may take any measures in respect of the investment that the GIC considers advisable to protect national security’, including:

-requiring divestiture by the non-Canadian of control of the Canadian business or of their investment in the entity.
+- requiring divestiture of control of the Canadian business or of the non-Canadian investment in the entity.

 Given that the national security provisions have only been in force since March 2009, there is limited experience in terms of national security reviews and remedies taken by the industry minister or the GIC in the context of such reviews.
-Recently disclosed documents indicate that the national security provisions were invoked in 2009 by the industry minister to delay the implementation of the acquisition of Forsys Metals by George Forrest International, pending further notice (namely, pending a national security review).
+To date, national security issues have played, or appear to have played, a part in the rejection/abandonment of at least three transactions.
+Documents disclosed by Wikileaks suggest that the national security provisions were invoked by the industry minister in 2009 to prohibit the implementation of the acquisition of Forsys Metals by George Forrest International, pending further notice (ie, pending a national security review).
 The transaction was subsequently abandoned, presumably before the GIC made a final decision with respect to the national security issue.
+As noted in the introduction, national security issues may have played a role in the Wind Mobile/Orascom Telecom transaction that was recently abandoned.
+Also, the Accelero/MTS transaction was blocked based on national security concerns.

 What remedies are available to the minister?

 In the only judicial action taken to date to enforce undertakings, the industry minister asked the court to order appropriate measures to remedy the alleged failure by US Steel to comply with certain undertakings that it had given in 2007 in connection with its acquisition of Stelco Inc regarding, among other matters, capital expenditures, research and development, and production.
-This action, which expanded to include interveners, was ultimately settled with US Steel providing new undertakings that were over and above US Steel’s original commitments.
+This action, which expanded to include two interveners, was ultimately settled on the basis of US Steel providing enhanced undertakings.

 Is there any right for third parties to be involved in the review process?

-Additionally, because one of the factors that the minister must consider is the effect of the investment on competition within Canada, the minister also consults with the Commissioner of Competition.
-Accordingly, even though a proposed investment may not require a pre-merger notification under the Competition Act, the Competition Bureau may still become involved in the transaction.
+Additionally, because one of the factors that the minister must consider is the effect of the investment on competition within Canada, the minister also consults with the commissioner of competition.
+Accordingly, even though a proposed investment may not require a pre-merger notification under the Competition Act, the commissioner of competition may still become involved in reviewing the transaction.

 - Industries with such restrictions include telecommunications, broadcasting, air transport, financial services and uranium mining.

-- The Canadian government has published policies with respect to the acquisition of certain types of cultural businesses by foreign investors (for example, in relation to the publication, distribution of books, as well as magazines and periodicals, and the production, distribution, sale or exhibition of film or video products).
-In some instances, these policies prohibit establishments or acquisitions of such cultural businesses by foreign investors.
+The Canadian government has published policies with respect to the acquisition of certain types of cultural businesses by foreign investors (eg, in relation to book publishing and distribution, as well as publishing, distribution and sale of periodicals, and the production, distribution, sale or exhibition of film or video products).
+In some instances, these policies prohibit the establishment or acquisition of such cultural businesses by foreign investors.

 - The rules as to whether a person is a WTO investor for purposes of the ICA are complex.
 Very generally, ‘WTO investors’ are nationals, permanent residents and governments of WTO members, and entities ultimately controlled by them.
 ‘WTO members’ are the member countries of the World Trade Organization.